Harmony (1798 ship): Career

 When Harmony returned to Liverpool on 28 February 1805, she carried a cargo of 110 tons of fustic, 824 bales of cotton, and staves.
 She had come from St Thomas via Charleston.

 Voyage to the Pacific (1805–1807): Captain Ludwige Affleck acquired a letter of marque on 25 June 1805.
 On 22 September Harmony, Affleck, master, sailed from the Clyde for Madeira.
 On 20 October Harmony was at 11°00′S 33°30′W, off Tenerife, when she encountered a brig of 16 guns and 170 men, that Affleck believed to be Spanish though the brig was not flying colours.
 He determined to capture her.
 The winds were too light to permit Harmony to get close to the brig so Affleck took 23 men in one boat and 22 men in two other boats, and rowed towards the brig.
 As they came alongside the men on the brig opened fire with small arms and repelled the attack.
 The British had to withdraw, having lost Affleck and eight men killed, and 18 men wounded, many seriously.

 In December 1806 Harmony, Smith (late Affleck), master, was at Rio de Janeiro.
 There she took on enough men to increase her complement to more than 100 men.

 On 28 October 1806, Harmony, [Frazer] Smith, master, late Affleck, was reported well on the coast of Chili, and was expected to sail for England 16 days later.
 On 3 September 1807 Harmony, Smith, master, arrived back in the Clyde from the South Seas.

 Captain John Innis acquired a letter of marque on 18 November 1807.

 Innis sailed Harmony to Demerara.
 On her way back to Britain in June 1808 she had to put into Grenada, having sustained damage.
 On 8 September Harmony, Innes, master, coming from Suriname, arrived at Gravesend.

 On her way back from the Yucatan, Harmony, Malcolm, master, had to put into Havana for repairs.
 On 20 December 1809 she arrived back at Gravesend.

 In 1813 the EIC had lost its monopoly on the trade between India and Britain.
 British ships were then free to sail to India or the Indian Ocean under a licence from the EIC.

 On 4 July 1817, Harmony, Wishart, master, sailed for Bombay under a licence from the EIC.
 She arrived in Bengal on 27 November.
 She arrived back at Hull on 1 August 1818.

 Fate

-Harmony became a whaler in the northern whale fishery whaler and was lost in Davis Strait.
+Harmony became a whaler in the northern whale fisheryand was lost in 1821 in Davis Strait.
+She was one of 10 whalers lost in Davis Strait that year.

 The Register of Shipping for 1822 had the annotation "LOST" by her name.